George Bell (bishop): Child abuse allegations

-In late January 2018 the Church of England's national safeguarding team issued a statement saying it had passed 'fresh information' on to Sussex Police that it had recently received concerning Bishop Bell.
-In April 2018 Sussex Police stated that a proportionate investigation had been carried out to clarify the circumstances.
-As there were no safeguarding issues and Bell had been dead for sixty years the matter was now closed as far as the Police are concerned.
+In late January 2018 the Church of England's national safeguarding team issued a statement saying it had passed 'fresh information' on to Sussex Police that it had recently received concerning Bell.
+In April 2018, Sussex Police stated that a proportionate investigation had been carried out to clarify the circumstances.
+As there were no safeguarding issues and Bell had been dead for sixty years, the matter was now closed as far as the police were concerned.

 In March 2018, the Independent Inquiry into Child Sexual Abuse began examining the handling of allegations of sexual abuse in the diocese of Chichester, including this matter, which it said would unfold over two years.
-In January 2019 the Church's National Safeguarding Team announced that new allegations by a "range of people", following publication of the Carlile Report, had been reviewed by ecclesiastical lawyer Timothy Briden whose terms of reference did not permit him to investigate the original complaint.
-He concluded that: "Concentrating exclusively upon the allegations remitted to me, I have decided that they were unfounded".
+In January 2019 the church's National Safeguarding Team announced that new allegations by a "range of people", following publication of the Carlile Report, had been reviewed by ecclesiastical lawyer Timothy Briden whose terms of reference did not permit him to investigate the original complaint.
+He concluded that: "Concentrating exclusively upon the allegations remitted to me, I have decided that they were unfounded."
 Archbishop Justin Welby apologised for mistakes made after the original allegation while also stating that the original allegation cannot be "ignored or swept under the carpet".

-In November 2021, Justin Welby retracted his previous claim that there was a "significant cloud" over Bell's reputation, and announced that a statue of him would be erected on the west front of Canterbury Cathedral.
+In November 2021, Welby retracted his previous claim that there was a "significant cloud" over Bell's reputation, and announced that a statue of him would be erected on the west front of Canterbury Cathedral.

+On 3 October 2023, the date on which Bell is commemorated in the church calendar, the name George Bell House was restored by Chichester Cathedral to the building dedicated to the late Bishop's memory at 4 Canon Lane, which it had removed in 2015.
+The process of full restitution has been delayed by the failure of the various Church authorities to issue an unequivocal apology not only for the way in which they handled the case but for a continued refusal to admit that there never was a case against him in the first place.
+Rather, the entire affair may be regarded as an example of overly zealous internal and secretive safeguarding practices within the Church of England, resulting in an immediate presumption of guilt, and the resulting defenstration without due process of the reputation of the individual concerned.

 Veneration

-George Bell is honoured with a commemoration in the Church of England on 3 October.
+Bell is honoured with a commemoration in the Church of England on 3 October.